jamestrandung/java-memoize/README.md

 Take a look and run the examples provided in the `sample` project to understand how to use this library and observe the potential impacts this library can deliver for you.

+## Guidelines for contributing

+Contributions are highly welcome!
+In order for a contribution to be merged, please follow these guidelines:

+- Open an issue and describe what you're offering (e.g. fixing a bug, adding an enhancement, etc.).
+- Submit a pull request with clear description of the changes and a link to the above issue after getting feedbacks from the core team.
+- New code must have unit tests and, if required by the core team, benchmark tests.
+- If the new code aims to fix performance issues, you must include benchmarks in the process (either in the issue or in the pull request).
+- In general, we'd like to keep our code as simple and as similar as possible to the native Go.
+Please keep this in mind when opening issues.